 Picking Cotton: A Story of Redemption

 News of folks exonerated by DNA evidence is by now commonplace, so another book on the topic needs to do more than reveal the twists and turns of a life redeemed by good lawyering and good science.
-Picking Cotton: Our Memoir of Injustice and Redemption
+Picking Cotton: Our Memoir of Injustice and Redemption, delivers, sort of.

 This is a team written book.
 The two protagonists, Jennifer Thompson-Cannino and Ronald Cotton, needed help putting their drama into words.
 They selected a young writer named Erin Torneo.
 The result is a book in which everyone manages to sound the same.
 That would be fatal in a piece of fiction.
 But as this book recounts sorrowful and hopeful facts, the fault can be forgiven.
 But reader beware: This is a long, long way from Truman Capote.